fadallar/my-aws-workshop/aws-networking/ModuleOneCore.md

 ## Route Table

-Each subnet within a VPC contains a logical constrcut called an implicit router.
+Each subnet within a VPC contains a logical construct called an implicit router.
 The implicit router is the next hop gateway on a subnet where routing decisions are made.
 These routing decisions are governed by a route table, which include a set of route entries.

 Select the VPC that you just created, and look at the Summary tab.
 If you can’t see everything in the pane, you can pull the pane up by dragging on the pane’s top line.